-On June 16, 2022, we announced a non-dilutive revenue interest financing agreement, or RIFA, with HealthCare Royalty Partners, LLC, or HealthCare Royalty, for a total investment amount of up to \$100 million.
+On June 16, 2022, we announced a non-dilutive Revenue Interest Financing Agreement, or RIFA, with HealthCare Royalty Partners, for a total investment amount of up to \$100 million.
 In exchange for the total investment amount to be received by Rhythm, HealthCare Royalty will receive a tiered royalty based on global net product sales generated by IMCIVREE.
-For additional information, see Note 10, "Long-term Obligations" to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+For additional information, see Note 12, "Long-term Obligations" to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.